athphane/forms/docs/basic-usage/select-elements.md

 # Using Eloquent relationships

 This package has built-in support for `BelongsTo`, `BelongsToMany`, `MorphMany`, and `MorphToMany` relationships.
-To utilize this feature, you must add both the `relation` attribute to the select element.
+To utilize this feature, you must add the `relation` attribute to the select element.

 In the example below, you can attach one or more tags to the bound video.
 By using the `relation` attribute, it will correctly retrieve the selected options (attached tags) from the database.